JimmyMinhLee/daily-gratitude-journal/README.md

 ### Technologies

 `chakra-ui` for the front-end components, `next.js` for routing & rendering, `clerk.js` for user authentication, and `vercel` for deployment & database integrations.
+This was my first ever `next.js` application, and I learned a lot.